 THEME 1.
 Protecting and enhancing the natural environment and the character of the parish NP Objective Planning Policy (Chapter 6) Community Initiative 1: The character and quality of the built environment and landscape in Heathfield will be protected and improved.
-Policy THP1 - Improving the character and quality of Heathfield Policy THP2 - Provision of additional amenities in Heathfield See also TH5 - Parish-wide Locally Valued views 1, 2 and 3.
+Policy THP1 - Improving the character and quality of Heathfield Policy THP2 - Provision of additional amenities in Heathfield See also Policy TH4 - Parish-wide Locally valued views 1, 2 and 3.
 2: The existing village built environment and landscape character of Thriplow village will be protected and enhanced.
-Policy THP 3 - Protecting and Enhancing Village Character in Thriplow Policy THP 4 - Important Countryside Frontages in Thriplow village See also TH5 - Parish-wide locally valued views 3.
-New development will be sensitive to our rural environment and reflect our rural roots Policy TH5 - Parish-wide Locally valued views Policy TH6 - Supporting the rural economy
+Policy THP 3 - Protecting and Enhancing Village Character in Thriplow See also Policy TH4 - Parish-wide locally valued views 3.
+New development will be sensitive to our rural environment and reflect our rural roots Policy TH4 - Parish-wide Locally valued views Policy TH5 - Supporting the rural economy

-4: Recognise and protect accordingly all valued open spaces in the parish Policy THP 7 - Heathfield Local Green Spaces 3, 4, 5 5: Seek to reverse the decline of the natural environment in the parish by protecting and increasing biodiversity Policy THP 8 - Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gains 4 THP 9 - Protecting and enhancing the parish tributary feeding the Hoffer Brook.
+4: Recognise and protect accordingly all valued open spaces in the parish Policy THP 6 - Heathfield Local Green Spaces 3, 4, 5 5: Seek to reverse the decline of the natural environment in the parish by protecting and increasing biodiversity Policy THP 7 - Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gains 4 Policy THP 8 - Protecting and enhancing the parish tributary feeding the Hoffer Brook.

 THEME 2.
-Living village and sustainable development NP Objective Planning Policy (Chapter 6) Community Initiative 6: We will continue to be a living community, which sustains the primary school, shop and facilities Policy THP 10 - The Grainstore site Policy THP 11- Rural exception sites in Thriplow 2 7: There will be limited small scale additional housing development focused in Thriplow near to existing shops and services Policy THP 10 - The Grainstore site Policy THP 11- Rural exception sites in Thriplow 8.
-All development to use sustainable building materials and consider energy efficiency Policy THP 10 - The Grainstore site 9.
-Plan for improved outdoor recreational facilities in the parish Policy THP 14 - Development proposals resulting in better links between the Heathfield and Thriplow communities 5, 6 and 7 10.
-A safer, less congested village Policy THP 12 - Improving parking provision and improving road safety in Thriplow and Heathfield 8 11.
+Living village and sustainable development NP Objective Planning Policy (Chapter 6) Community Initiative 6: We will continue to be a living community, which sustains the primary school, shop and facilities Policy THP 9 - The Grainstore site Policy THP10 - Rural exception sites in Thriplow 2 7: There will be limited small scale additional housing development focused in Thriplow near to existing shops and services Policy THP 9 - The Grainstore site Policy THP 10- Rural exception sites in Thriplow 8.
+All development to use sustainable building materials and consider energy efficiency Policy THP 9 - The Grainstore site 9.
+Plan for improved outdoor recreational facilities in the parish Policy THP 13 - Development proposals resulting in better links between the Heathfield and Thriplow communities 5, 6 and 7 10.
+A safer, less congested village Policy THP 11 - Improving parking provision and improving road safety in Thriplow and Heathfield 8 11.
 The quality and quantity of our rural footpath network and interconnectivity with neighbouring settlements will be improved.
-Policy THP 13 - Protecting and improving the rural footpath network and sustainable connections to neighbouring settlements 6
+Policy THP 12 - Protecting and improving the rural footpath network and sustainable connections to neighbouring settlements 6

 THEME 3.
 Social Cohesion and Parish Links NP Objective Planning Policy (Chapter 6) Community Initiative 12.
-There will be more cohesion between the two communities of Thriplow and Heathfield Policy THP 14 - Development proposals resulting in better links between the Heathfield and Thriplow communities.
+There will be more cohesion between the two communities of Thriplow and Heathfield Policy THP 13 - Development proposals resulting in better links between the Heathfield and Thriplow communities.
 7